psychospace/psychospace.info/✼ Lore/Creatures/Animals/Frog.md

 As companions of casters like [[Witchcraft|witches]], frogs become associated with a variety of superstitions.
 One of the most infamous [[Curse|curses]] attributed in the Heavens was one which corrupted a careless trade-prince of [[Archipel]] into a frog.

-The legs of edible frogs are both a delicacy in certain parts of the world, and a commonly-known reagent used in [[alchemy]].
+The legs of edible frogs are both a delicacy in certain parts of the world, and a commonly-known reagent used in [[Alchemy|alchemy]].